-COURSE TITLE DESCRIPTION PREREQUISITES GRAPHIC DESIGN GRAPHIC DESIGN III This one-year course is designed for students who have successfully completed Graphics Design II.
-Students create projects simulating challenges found in the design industry.
-Instructional practices incorporate integration of diversity awareness including appreciation of all cultures and their important contributions to society.
-The appropriate use of technology is an integral part of this course.
-This course fulfills one of the elective credits required for high school graduation.
-Graphic Design Majors only Successful completion of Graphic Design II & Teacher Recommendation Fee: \$40 covers cost of printing paper and GRAPHIC DESIGN III LAB This one-year course is designed to expand opportunities for applied learning for students concurrently enrolled in Graphic Design III.
-This course provides an in-depth lab experience that applies the processes, concepts, and principles as described in the course goals.
-Project-based learning, collaboration, and portfolio development are essential elements of this class.
-Instructional practices incorporate integration of diversity awareness including appreciation of all cultures and their important contributions to society.
-The appropriate use of technology is an integral part of this course.
-This course fulfills one of the elective credits required for high school graduation. ink Graphic Design Majors only Successful Completion of Graphic Design II Concurrent enrollment in Graphic Design III & Teacher Recommendation Fee: \$20 for premium paper and ink production plus the cost of additional supplies GRAPHIC DESIGN AS (ADVANCED STUDIES) This one-year course provides students who have achieved all content standards in Graphic Design an advanced study through investigation and in-depth research.
+COURSE TITLE DESCRIPTION PREREQUISITES GRAPHIC DESIGN AP 2-D ART AND DESIGN This one-year course provides students who have achieved all content standards in Graphic Design an advanced study through investigation and in-depth research.
 The student collaborates with the supervising teacher to design and implement the topic of study.
 Coursework may include various work-based learning experiences such as internships and job shadowing, involvement in a school-based enterprise, completion of a capstone project, and/or portfolio development.
 Instructional practices incorporate integration of diversity awareness including appreciation of all cultures and their important contributions to society.
 The appropriate use of technology is an integral part of this course.
 This course fulfills one of the elective credits required for high school graduation and may be repeated.
-Graphic Design Majors only Teacher Recommendation Fee: \$20 covers cost of printing paper and ink TH HE FOLLOWING COURSES COUNT AS DUAL ENROLLMENT COURSES VIA CS N. These courses will be o offered for College of Southern Nevada (CSN) Dual Enrollment program.
-A CSN appending and is available online through CSN.
-This course fulfills one of the Art/Humanit plication must be DUAL ENROLLMENT GRC 104 LAYOUT AND TYPOGRAPHY Fall Semester - GRC 104 (3 credits): Introduction to typography and digital page layout.
+This one-year course is designed with an emphasis on meeting the requirements of the College Board Advanced Placement (AP) 2-D Art and Design examination.
+Highly motivated students will create a college level portfolio of two-dimensional art with design focus.
+Through any 2-D process or medium, students create works that demonstrate a range of understanding and fundamental mastery of 2-D visual concerns and methods.
+By AP guidelines, digital images of fifteen works and written documentation are submitted to demonstrate an inquiry-guided investigation through practice, experimentation, and revision for the Sustained Investigation section.
+Five physical works or high-quality reproductions of physical works with written responses are submitted to demonstrate the skillful synthesis of materials, processes, and ideas for the Selected Works section.
+Students should expect to work an additional four to six hours or more outside of class each week.
+Exact requirements may change and are specified by the College Board at http://apcentral.collegeboard.org/courses.
+Through collaboration and production, connections will be made between visual art and their integration of diversity awareness including appreciation for all cultures and their Graphic Design Majors only Teacher Recommendation Fee: \$25 covers cost of printing paper and ink Graphic Design Majors only 12th grade A/B in AP Studio Art: Drawing or Teacher Approval Fee: \$125 plus the cost of additional supplies Students are required to take the AP exam in May.
+No other syllabus can be used for this course without the approval of the College Board.
+These courses will be o complete before enroll HE FOLLOWING COURSES COUNT AS DUAL ENROLLMENT COURSES VIA CS ffered for College of Southern Nevada (CSN) Dual Enrollment program.
+A CSN apment and is available online through CSN.
+This course fulfills one of the Art/Humanit plication must be high school graduation.
+DUAL ENROLLMENT GRC 104 LAYOUT AND TYPOGRAPHY Fall Semester - GRC 104 (3 credits): Introduction to typography and digital page layout.
 Emphasis on typographical theory, terminology of traditional and digital processes, fundamentals of typographic design and layout, and design for publications and collateral.
 Teacher Recommendation Students are required to pay all Dual Enrollment fees.
 DUAL ENROLLMENT GRC 107 INTRODUCTION TO VISUAL DESIGN Fall Semester - GRC 107 (3 credits): An introductory course in the application and appreciation of the basic principles and elements of design, including form, shape, value, space, color and composition.
 Teacher Recommendation Students are required to pay all Dual Enrollment fees.